khakhalin/Dynamic-clamp-2018/reviews and responses.md

 > 5. Page 5 line 19 "This suggests that unlike the change in overall intrinsic excitability, the average temporal retuning was "adaptive" rather than "homeostatic", as neurons exposed to shorter stimuli (flashes) became more equipped to process shorter activation patterns."
 While it is appealing to give a name to this form of plasticity, the looming stimulus, which can be thought of as slower than the flash nonetheless caused a similar type of shift in response preference in the neurons, which runs counter the notion that there exists a meaningful dichotomy of adaptive vs. homeostatic change here.

-We think that there exists a certain dichotomy here, but we agree that our description of it was not clear enough.
+We think that there exists a certain dichotomy here, but we agree that our description was not clear enough.
 We now replaced it with the following, longer exposition:

 "...
 This suggests that the change in overall intrinsic excitability, and the change in temporal tuning, follow two different kinds of logic.
 The overall excitability is homeostatic, as neurons became less excitable in response to stronger stimulation.
-The temporal retuning however can be better described as “adaptive”, as neurons exposed to shorter stimuli (flashes) became relatively *more* responsive to shorter stimuli, and less responsive to longer stimuli, which is opposite of what one would expect for a homeostatic retuning.
-We chose to call this type of plasticity "adaptive", as presumably it means that after exposure to faster stimuli, neurons become more equipped to process faster patterns of activation."
+The temporal retuning however can be better described as "adaptive", as neurons exposed to shorter stimuli (flashes) became relatively *more* responsive to shorter stimuli, and less responsive to longer stimuli, which is opposite of what one would expect for a purely homeostatic retuning.
+We chose to call this type of plasticity "adaptive", as presumably it means that after exposure to faster stimuli, neurons become more equipped to process faster patterns of activation (Stemmler and Koch, 1999)."

 > 6. Figure 2B Amplitude is misspelled.